The Cam Valley in relation to the contours and geology. For a key to the geology see the British Geological Survey map viewer.

 While most of Cambridgeshire is underlain by mid and late Jurassic bedrock, the south east part of the county is underlain by strips of younger Cretaceous bedrock (in order or decreasing age):-

-The landscape we see today was extensively modified by the Anglian Glaciation c 425,000 years ago when ice covered the whole county, and by subsequent cold periglacial periods.
-The Tottenhill Glaciation 160,000 years ago also modified the lower Cam Valley in the Fen Basin as a tongue of ice extended south nearly as far as Cambridge.
+The later three occur in the Cam Valley whilst the first occurs to the north west.
+The landscape we see today was extensively modified by the Anglian Glaciation, ending c.425,000 years ago when ice covered the whole county, and by subsequent cold periglacial periods.
+The Tottenhill Glaciation c.160,000 years ago also modified the lower Cam Valley in the Fen Basin as a tongue of ice extended south nearly as far as Cambridge.

 The Cam Valley is bounded to the northwest by the Western Plateau and to the southeast by the Chalk Uplands, both covered extensively by Glacial deposits.

 The Cam is navigable by normal river traffic from the Ouse up to Jesus Lock north of Cambridge.
-Punts and canoes can reach further upstream to Granchester and Byrons Pool.
+Punts and canoes can reach further upstream to Grantchester and Byron’s Pool.
 The stretch between Jesus Lock and Bates Bite Lock is used for rowing and the unique Cambridge Bumps races are held here every year.

-Many springs occur in the area, notable ones being at Ashwell in Hertfordshire and Fowlmere, Nine Wells, Cherry Hinton and Burwell in Cambridgeshire.
+Many springs occur in the area, notable ones being at Ashwell in Hertfordshire and Fowlmere, Nine Wells and Cherry Hinton (Giant’s Grave) in Cambridgeshire.
 Nine Wells is an example of a Chalk spring which feeds into the River Cam.
-It is the source of Hobson’s Brook which was converted into Hobson’s Conduit, an important water source for the people of Cambridge.
+It is the source of Hobson’s Brook which was converted into Hobson’s Conduit, an important water resource for the people of Cambridge.
 Its ecology has been studied in the past and there are now efforts to restore some of its value.
 It is a Local Nature Reserve and a Local Geological Site.
-The Bourn Brook, rises in the higher land of the Western Plateau and joins the Cam at Byron’s Pool.
-It is fed by a number of springs, several of which arise from water that percolates down through the Woburn Sands until it reaches an impermeable layer of clay (the Kimmeridge or Gault Clays).
+The Bourn Brook, rises in the higher land of the Western Plateau and joins the Cam at Byron’s Pool LNR.
+It is fed by a number of springs, several of which arise from water that percolates down through the Woburn Sands until it reaches an impermeable layer of clay (the Kimmeridge or Gault clays).
 It plays an important role in the area’s biodiversity and is particularly important for water voles.